 The shape and nature of different performance spaces and stages affect the way that plays are staged and performed.
 Think carefully about the audience experience and what they see.

 Research at least four different types of staging.
 Here is a useful web site

-Create two posters for two of the types of staging.
-Include: diagram, audience positioning, and/or information on formation of the acting area.
+Create two posters for two of the types of staging. - include, diagram, audience positioning, information on formation of acting area.

 KS4 GCSE Drama